 Court advisement to defendant of immigration consequences of guilty plea.
 Before a defendant pleads guilty or no contest to a misdemeanor or felony offense, the court taking the plea must ensure that the defendant is warned that conviction may result in deportation, exclusion from admission to the United States, or denial of naturalization.
 Pen C §1016.5(a).
 Failure to make a record that the required warning was given creates a presumption that it was not given.
 Pen C §1016.5(b).
 Failure to warn of any of the three required potential consequences requires the reviewing court to vacate the judgment if prejudice is shown and there exists, at the time of the motion to vacate, more than a remote possibility that the conviction will have one or more of those adverse immigration consequences.
 People v Superior Court (Zamudio) (2000) 23 C4th 183, 199; People v Castro-Vasquez (2007) 148 CA4th 1240.
 The exact language of the statute need not be used; substantial compliance is all that is required so long as the warning contains all three listed immigration consequences.
-People v Superior Court (Zamudio), supra.
+People v Superior Court (Zamudio), supra (omitting even one of three required warnings is error and reversible if prejudice is shown).
 See People v Gutierrez (2003) 106 CA4th 169.
 See also People v Ramirez (1999) 71 CA4th 519 (warning need not be oral; signing of waiver form held sufficient); People v Gari (2011) 199 CA4th 510, 518 (court need not warn of possible revocation of U.S. citizenship).
 However, the advisement must occur during the actual taking of the plea; an advisement given on an earlier date is inadequate.
 People v Akhile (2008) 167 CA4th 558, 564.